Who is Responsible for Health and Safety in the Workplace

 The Legal Framework

-The foundation of this legal framework is set by the Health and Safety at Work Act 1974.
-This key legislation places legal duties on both employers and employees
+In Great Britain, the foundation of the legal framework is the Health and Safety at Work etc. Act 1974.

 These legal duties apply to all: